What is the Intellectual Property Clinic?

 The clinic was created to give law students the opportunity to perform client counseling and U.S. Patent Office-related filing activities that will provide them with IP practice-ready skills.

 What kind of work do students perform?

 Students will meet with individual clients and small inventor entities and entrepreneurs, scholars, and others who would not otherwise have access to IP services.
 Students of the clinic will perform intake interviews, provide counseling in IP matters, evaluate invention disclosures, determine patentability under rules including the America Invents Act and recent and developing case law in patent law, counsel on intellectual property strategy, conduct prior art and patentability searches, draft patent applications, review Examiner Office Actions, and provide related counsel to clients on U.S. patent applications and patent prosecution.
 Students may also take on special projects in current PTO rulemaking and public policy.

 What kind of student commitment is expected in the Intellectual Property Clinic?

-The IP Clinic is limited in enrollment and is a graded commitment, with students earning three credits per semester.
+The IP Clinic is limited in enrollment and is a graded commitment, with students earning four credits per semester.
 Students are expected to work approximately 12 to 18 hours each week on IP Clinic work, which includes a two-hour weekly seminar class, two hours of office hours (i.e. live client sessions), and a 30-minute weekly one-on-one meeting with the clinic director held at the Happy Valley LaunchBox.